ispc/ispc/docs/ispc.rst

 Experimental support for PTX
 ============================
-``ispc`` has a limited support for PTX code generation which currently targets NVIDIA GPUs with compute capability 3.5 [Kepler GPUs with support for dynamic parallelism].
-Due to its experimental support in ``ispc``, the PTX backend currently impose several restrictions on the source code which will detailed below.
+``ispc`` provides experimental support for PTX code generation which currently targets NVIDIA GPUs with compute capability >3.5 [Kepler GPUs with support for dynamic parallelism].
+Due to its nature, the PTX backend currently impose several restrictions on the ``ispc`` program, which will be described below.

 Overview
 --------
-SPMD programming in ``ispc`` with PTX target in mind should be thought of a warp-synchronous CUDA programming.
-In particular, every program instances is mapped to a CUDA thread, and a gang is mapped to a CUDA warp.
-To run efficiently on GPU, `ispc`` program must use tasking functionality via ``launch`` keyword.
+SPMD programming in ``ispc`` is similar to a warp-synchronous CUDA programming.
+Namely, program instances in a gang are equivalent of CUDA threads in a single warp.
+Hence, to run efficiently on a GPU `ispc`` program must use tasking functionality via ``launch`` keyword to ensure multiple number of warps are executed concurrently on the GPU.

-``export`` functions are also equipped with a CUDA C wrapper that schedule a single thread-block of 32 threads--a warp--.
-In contract to CPU programming, it is expected that this exported function, either directly or otherwise, will utilize ``launch`` keyword to schedule a work across GPU.
-In contrast to CPU, there is no other way to efficiently utilize rich GPU compute resources.
+``export`` functions are equipped with a CUDA C wrapper which schedules a single warp--a thread-block with a total of 32 threads.
+In contract to CPU programming, this exported function, either directly or otherwise, should utilize ``launch`` keyword to schedule work on a GPU.

-At PTX level, ``launch`` keyword is mapped to a CUDA Dynamic Parallelism that schedules a grid of thread-blocks each 128 threads--or 4 warps--wide [dim3(128,1,1)].
-Therefore ``ispc`` currently tasking-granularity with PTX target is 4 tasks; this restriction will be eliminated in future.
+At the PTX level, ``launch`` keyword is mapped to CUDA Dynamic Parallelism and it schedules a grid of thread-blocks each 4 warps-wide (128 threads).
+As a result, `ispc`` has a tasking-granularity of 4 tasks with PTX target; this restriction will be eliminated in future.

-When passing pointers to an ``export`` function compiled for execution on GPU, it is important that these pointers remain legal when access from GPU.
-Prior to CUDA 6.0, this pointers has to hold address that is only accessible from the GPU.
-With the release of CUDA 6.0, it is possible to pass a pointer to unified memory.
-For this, ``ispc`` provides helper wrapper functions that call CUDA API for managed memory allocations, therefore allowing the programming to avoid explicit memory copies.
+When passing pointers to an ``export`` function, it is important that they remain legal when are accessed from GPU.
+Prior to CUDA 6.0, such a pointer were holding an address that is only accessible from the GPU.
+With the release of CUDA 6.0, it is possible to pass a pointer to a unified memory allocated with ``cudaMallocManaged``.
+Examples provides rudimentary wrapper functions that call CUDA API for managed memory allocations, allowing the programmers to avoid explicit memory copies.

 Compiling For The NVIDIA Kepler GPU
 -----------------------------------
-Compilation for NVIDIA Kepler GPU is currently a several step procedure.
+Compilation for NVIDIA Kepler GPU is a several step procedure.

-First we need to generate a LLVM bitcode from ``ispc`` source file:
+First, we need to generate a LLVM bitcode from ``ispc`` source file:

 ::

   $ISPC_HOME/ispc foo.ispc --emit-llvm --target=nvptx -o foo.bc

-If ``ispc`` is compiled with LLVM 3.2, the resulting bitcode  can immediately be compile to PTX with the help of ``ptxgen`` tool which uses ``libNVVM`` [this requires CUDA Toolkit installation]:
+If ``ispc`` is compiled with LLVM 3.2, the resulting bitcode can immediately be compiled into PTX with the help of ``ptxgen`` tool; this tool uses ``libNVVM`` which is a part of a CUDA Toolkit.

 ::

   $ISPC_HOME/ptxtools/ptxgen --use_fast_math foo.bc -o foo.ptx

-Otherwise, we need to decompile the bitcode with the ``llvm-dis`` that comes with LLVM 3.2 distribution; this "trick" is required to generate an IR compatible with libNVVM:
+If ``ispc`` is compiled with  LLVM >3.2, the resulting bitcode must first be decompiled with the ``llvm-dis`` from LLVM 3.2 distribution; this "trick" is required to generate an IR compatible with libNVVM:

 ::

   $LLVM32/bin/llvm-dis foo.bc -o foo.ll
   $ISPC_HOME/ptxtools/ptxgen --use_fast_math foo.ll -o foo.ptx

-At this point the resulting PTX code could be used to run on GPU with the help of, for example, CUDA Driver API.
-Instead, we provide a ``ptxcc`` tool, which compiles the PTX code into an object file:
+The resulting PTX code is ready for execution on  a GPU, for example via CUDA Driver API.
+Alternatively, we also provide a simple ``ptxcc`` tool, which compiles the resulting PTX code into an object file:

 ::

    $ISPC_HOME/ptxtools/ptxcc foo.ptx -o foo_cu.o -Xnvcc="--maxrregcount=64
    -Xptxas=-v"

-Finally, this object file can be linked with the main program via ``nvcc``:
+This object file can be linked with the main program via ``nvcc``:

 ::